regolith-labs/protobook/README.md

 # Protobook

-**Protobook** is a smart contract for issuing timebound, public offers to exchange two tokens at a fixed price.
+**Protobook** is a smart contract for issuing public, timebound offers to swap two tokens at a fixed price.
 It allows a private party to execute a one-to-many OTC exchange with public liquidity.
 In this way, it represents a generalized orderbook protocol.

 ## API
 - [`Consts`](api/src/consts.rs) – Program constants.